Omnipotence paradox: Omnipotence does not mean breaking the laws of logic

-A common response from Christian philosophers, such as Norman Geisler or William Lane Craig, is that the paradox assumes a wrong definition of omnipotence.
-Omnipotence, they say, does not mean that God can do anything at all but, rather, that he can do anything that is possible according to his nature.
-The distinction is important.
-God cannot perform logical absurdities; he cannot, for instance, make 1+1=3.
-Likewise, God cannot make a being greater than himself because he is, by definition, the greatest possible being.
-God is limited in his actions to his nature.
-The Bible supports this, they assert, in passages such as Hebrews 6:18, which says it is "impossible for God to lie."
+A common response from philosophers is that the paradox assumes a wrong definition of omnipotence.
+Omnipotence, they say, does not mean that God can do anything at all but, instead, that he can do anything that is logically possible; he cannot, for instance, make a square circle.
+Likewise, God cannot make a being greater than himself, because he is, by definition, the greatest possible being.
+God is limited in his actions by his nature.
+The Christian Bible, in passages such as Hebrews 6:18, says it is "impossible for God to lie".

-A good example of a modern defender of this line of reasoning is George Mavrodes.
-Essentially, Mavrodes argues that it is no limitation on a being's omnipotence to say that it cannot make a round square.
-Such a "task" is termed by him a "pseudo-task" as it is self-contradictory and inherently nonsense.
-Harry Frankfurt—following from Descartes—has responded to this solution with a proposal of his own: that God can create a stone impossible to lift and also lift said stoneFor why should God not be able to perform the task in question?
+A good example of a modern defender of this line of reasoning is George I. Mavrodes.
+Essentially, Mavrodes argues that it is not a limitation on a being's omnipotence to say that it cannot make a round square.
+Such a "task" is termed by him a "pseudo-task" as it is self-contradictory and inherently nonsensical.
+Harry Frankfurt—following from René Descartes—has responded to this solution with a proposal of his own: that God can create a stone impossible to lift and also lift said stone.

+For why should God not be able to perform the task in question?
 To be sure, it is a task—the task of lifting a stone which He cannot lift—whose description is self-contradictory.
-But if God is supposed capable of performing one task whose description is self-contradictory—that of creating the problematic stone in the first place—why should He not be supposed capable of performing another—that of lifting the stone?
+But if God is supposedly capable of performing one task whose description is self-contradictory—that of creating the problematic stone in the first place—why should He not be supposedly capable of performing another—that of lifting the stone?
 After all, is there any greater trick in performing two logically impossible tasks than there is in performing one?

 If a being is accidentally omnipotent, it can resolve the paradox by creating a stone it cannot lift, thereby becoming non-omnipotent.
 Unlike essentially omnipotent entities, it is possible for an accidentally omnipotent being to be non-omnipotent.
 This raises the question, however, of whether the being was ever truly omnipotent, or just capable of great power.
-On the other hand, the ability to voluntarily give up great power is often thought of as central to the notion of the Christian Incarnation.
+On the other hand, the ability to voluntarily give up great power is often thought of as central to the Christian doctrine of incarnation.